jules2689/extended_bundler-errors/README.md

 ## Installation

-While this is a gem, you need to install it as a plugin:
+While this is a gem, you need to install it as a [Bundler plugin](https://bundler.io/v1.16/guides/bundler_plugins.html):

 `bundler plugin install extended_bundler-errors`